Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/model/dice.md

 - For a saved dice: `1d6 > {{ceil(Strength / 2)}}`
 :::

-The presence of the `$` makes the statistic mandatory.
+The presence of the `$` sign makes the statistic mandatory.
 Otherwise, the die can be rolled without a sheet.

 ## Saved Dice